kzlsahin/SD-CommonSense/BUG-FREE-CODDING.md

   - this will prevent ( [Shotgun Surgery](https://refactoring.guru/smells/shotgun-surgery) ) challanges for debugging and refactoring the codabase in future

 - **use local variables as alliases for repeated dot-notation chains.**

+  - this will improve the performance and readability of the code.

 - **Return empty collection instead of null value**